zciccs3/AMLS_assignment22_23/Guidance.md

 img_size = 128
 Accuracy, _ = A1_logisticRegression_full_image(...)
 ```
 As one of the most commonly used binary classification algorithm, logistic regression is used as well but difficult to be convergent with low classification accuracy.
+In this case, the final classification is not completely convergent with the accuracy of only 88.1%.

 #### Task A2 - smile detection